Frequently Asked Questions

 A: Several cases lead to this situation.
 The most common are:

 Q: Why does it sometimes take a long time for items to be removed after I request a survey?

 A: The survey and disposal process has several steps that must be completed and documented in the proper sequence.
 An incomplete or inaccurate initial request will always delay the process while the correct information is being sought.
-The University Controller and the two members of the survey board must authorize each survey.
+The two members of the survey board must authorize each survey.
 After a survey is approved, arrangements are made to remove the items.
-The items will be removed by the Property Assistant or through a work request for the campus movers to remove the surveyed property.
+The items will be removed by the Property Assistant or through a work request written by the property management specialist for the campus movers to remove the surveyed property.
 The timing of the removal depends on the workload at the time; the moving crew works for the facilities department and reply to many other campus work requests, and the Property Assistant works part-time and must arrange to move items when the survey requestor is available to meet him.
 The disposal process is required to be completed and documented in the correct sequence in order to demonstrate compliance with the various property control requirements, and survey records are subject to regular audit.